 Based on Historical Data

 This statement only shows how the company has performed in the previous year and does not give much clarity of current and future costs of the company.
-Hence, realistic comparison of the profit position of the company is not shown.
-Also, projected fund flow statement is also not very accurate.
+Hence, it does not reveal the realistic comparison of the profit position of the company.
+Also, the projected fund flow statement is also not very accurate.

 Goes Hand In Hand with Cash Flow Statement

 Fund flow statement does not give the cash position of the company.
 It does not even classify the financing and investing activities of the company.
-Hence, most of the times, a company that prepares a fund flow statement has to prepare a cash flow statement as well to get an idea about the liquidity position of the company.
+Hence, most of the times, a fund flow statement is prepared by a company along with the cash flow statement to get an idea about the liquidity position of the company.

 Cannot be Used on Standalone Basis